 Red Iris Flower Meaning

 A red iris symbolizes security, passion, and faithfulness in romantic love.
-The color red governs the first, or root, chakra, which rules your primal instincts and the foundational aspects of your life that provide security.
+The color red governs the first chakra, also called the root chakra.
+This chakra rules your primal instincts and the foundational aspects of your life that provide security.
 Thus, planting red irises or giving them as gifts is a wonderful symbol of commitment and creating sanctuary in your romantic relationship or home environment.

 Orange Iris Meaning